 Particularly handy when dealing with support tickets, this feature means you get to see details about the user, including the devices and operating systems they use, the sessions they've had and of course the problems they've experienced.

-Perhaps a VIP customer is having a bad time of things recently, or you want to investigate a particular problem that only a single individual seems to be experiencing.
-Find them in Raygun, dive into the problems they are having and get to the root of the problem in minutes, not hours using traditional methods of debugging using logs and incomplete information!
+Say a VIP customer is having a bad time of things recently, or you want to investigate a particular problem that only one individual seems to be experiencing.
+Find the customer in Raygun, dive into the issue, and find the root cause in minutes, instead of the hours-long traditional debugging process using logs and incomplete information.